 (g) A team may be expelled from the league or any other competition if it cancels more than 2 games, at the discretion of the Committee.

-(h) If a team withdraw or are expelled, all results involving that team will be cancelled.
+(h) If a team withdraws or are expelled, all results involving that team will be cancelled.

 (i) The Singles and Doubles competition games must be played as per the fixture list generally.
 An alternative arrangement for the semi-finals and finals games can be agreed with the committee.